Clipboard

 fn main() -> Result<(), appcui::system::Error> {

-// fist initialize the application
+// first initialize the application

 let mut a = App::new().build()?;